MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-enhanced-management-managed-identity.md

 For clusters running version 22H2, to enable Azure management and managed identity, follow these steps:

 1. Install the March 2023 cumulative update for Azure Stack HCI, version 22H2.
-1. While this feature is in preview for the next few months, it is disabled by default in the cumulative update behind a Known Issue Rollback (KIR) mechanism.
+1. SHOULD WE REMOVE THIS STEP?
+While this feature is in preview for the next few months, it is disabled by default in the cumulative update behind a Known Issue Rollback (KIR) mechanism.
 To enable the feature on the cluster, you need to enable the feature on each cluster node, then reboot each node.
 There are two options to enable the feature on each node:
     1. [Download the KIR MSI file](https://download.microsoft.com/download/6/8/9/6893d47b-5fbf-41e1-88f5-4d8c64d4694d/Azure%20Stack%20HCI%2022H2%20KB5023705%20230228_00001%20Feature%20Preview.msi) for this feature and apply the included group policy definition to the cluster nodes.
 Learn more on [how to apply the KIR using Group Policy](/troubleshoot/windows-client/group-policy/use-group-policy-to-deploy-known-issue-rollback#apply-kir-to-a-single-device-using-group-policy).
     1. Create and set the following registry value on each cluster node:
         - Registry key: HKEY_LOCAL_MACHINE\\SYSTEM\\CurrentControlSet\\Policies\\Microsoft\\FeatureManagement\\Overrides